I’ve got my harness, is that all?

 What else?

 Fall protection harness: An integral harness is the foundation of a fall protection system.
-It distributes the forces generated during a fall over the shoulders, chest and legs, thus reducing the risk of injury.
+Made to distribute the forces generated during a fall over the shoulders, chest, and legs, it helps to considerably reduce the risk of injury.
+Reminder!
 The harness must be properly adjusted and inspected regularly by a competent person.
 You can also find out everything there is to know about fitting and maintaining a harness right here!

 Guardrails and baseboards: Wherever possible, guardrails should be installed along raised platforms or edges to prevent falls.
-Baseboards can be added to protect against objects falling from the work surface.
+For added security, baseboards can be added to protect against objects falling from the work surface.

 Safety nets: Safety nets can be installed below the work area as a secondary means of protection in the event of a fall.
-They can help cushion the fall and reduce the risk of serious injury.
-Safety nets must be correctly installed, regularly inspected and comply with the relevant safety standards.
+Their role: to help cushion the fall and reduce the risk of serious injury.
+Reminder!
+Safety nets must be correctly installed, regularly inspected, and comply with the relevant safety standards.

-Personal protective equipment (PPE): In addition to the fall protection system, workers must wear other PPE as required, such as hard hats, safety glasses, gloves and non-slip footwear.
+Personal protective equipment (PPE): In addition to the fall protection system, workers must wear other personal protective equipment (PPE) as required, such as hard hats, safety glasses, gloves, and non-slip footwear.
 PPE must be adapted to the specific task and offer adequate protection against potential hazards.

 When in doubt, consult an SPI expert because you don’t need to think about safety from a height of several meters.